pjebs/restgate/README.md

 RestGate does only these things:

-* Protects Endpoints by requiring authentication *via* the Header
+* Protects Endpoints by requiring authentication *via* the HTTP Request Header
 * Multiple Keys and optional corresponding Secrets
 * Keys (and corresponding Secrets) can be configured in code [Static mode]
-* Keys (and corresponding Secrets) can be stored in any SQL database (including MySQL) [Database mode]
+* Keys (and corresponding Secrets) can be stored in any SQL database [Database mode]
 * JSON Error Responses are fully customizable
 * Utilize a Context (i.e. Gorilla Context) to pass authenticated KEY to later middleware and endpoint handlers